 Before we get into the meat and potatoes of this digital debate, what exactly is considered long or short?

-While, again, this can be a matter of opinion, blog posts that are at least 1,200 words are typically considered "long-form."
+While, again, this can be a matter of opinion, blog posts with a word count of at least 1,200 are typically considered "long-form."
 (This is the length of most IMPACT articles.)

-Those numbers are steadily increasing, however, as pillar content and content saturation have forced brands to “say more” to stay competitive.
+Those numbers are steadily increasing, however, as pillar content and content saturation have forced brands to “say more” to stay competitive and rank higher in search engines.
 (More on that later.)

 On the flip side, anything less than 1,000 words is generally accepted as short-form content.
-In fact, at IMPACT, we very rarely publish a post that is shorter than 500 words and that is only reserved for pieces supplemented by something visual like an infographic or video.
+In fact, at IMPACT, we very rarely publish a blog post that is shorter than 500 words, and that is only reserved for pieces supplemented by something visual like an infographic or video.

 Benefits of short-form content

-In 2019, Buzzsumo found that roughly 75% of B2B brands are still primarily producing short-form articles and there are likely two primary reasons for this:
+In 2019, Buzzsumo found that roughly 75% of B2B brands are still primarily producing short-form content, and there are likely two primary reasons for this:

 1. It caters to short attention spans